 Flex Projector is a free, open source software program developed in Java that supports many more projections and variable parameters than the Interactive Album.
 Bernhard Jenny of the Institute of Cartography at ETH Zurich created the program with assistance from Tom Patterson of the US National Park Service.
 You can download Flex Projector from FlexProjector.com

 Those who wish to explore map projections in greater depth than is possible in this course might wish to visit an informative page published by the International Institute for Geo-Information Science and Earth Observation (Netherlands), which is known by the legacy acronym ITC.
 The page is available at Kartoweb Map Projections.

-Registered Penn State students should return now to the Chapter 2 folder in Canvas to take a self-assessment quiz about the Map Projections.
+Registered Penn State students should return now take the self-assessment quiz about the Map Projections.